varunlaga/AI-Alcohol-Label-Verification-App/README.md

 Tool Used: Tesseract OCR via pytesseract library

 Justification: Tesseract was chosen because it is open-source, free, and can be run locally on the deployment server for Linux deployments like Render.
 This avoids the complexity and cost of external cloud API keys for the core Minimum Viable Product (MVP).
+The tool is run with the custom config r'--oem 3 --psm 6'.
+This choice is critical for label verification because --oem 3 represents engine mode and is chosen to utilize the more accurate LSTM neural network engine alongside the legacy engine for the best overall text recognition accuracy and --psm 6 represents page segmentation mode and is chosen to instruct Tesseract to assume a single uniform block of text so this optimizes Tesseract's parsing for tight contained text area.

 ### Text Normalization (normalize_text)